Uber Gives Free Rides to Shelters During Hurricane Irma - Slashdot

 I took an Uber with my sick child to drive him to a private hospital once, and the kid vomited on the back seat.
 Not a lot, he's only three and didn't do a lot of damage.
 The driver said it's fine because he will take a picture of the damage and Uber will give him money to wash the car thoroughly and then some.

-I asked "what if drivers abuse this?" to which he said Uber does keep statistics of how likely this event is to occur and there are certain thresholds. he also said this
+I asked "what if drivers abuse this?" to which he said Uber does keep statistics of how likely this event is to occur and there are certain thresholds. he also said this sort of occurrence happens more often than I'd imagine (drunk fares are fairly common).

+The key is for the damage to occur while driving for Uber.

 Re: (Score:2)